 Students may not bring their own computers to school.
-They may save documents on their own USB flash memory device, if necessary.

 Privacy, Security and Safety

 All file student storage areas will be treated as school lockers.
 Student files are not guaranteed to be private and may be reviewed by The Concept School Staff at any time.
 Parents/guardians will have access to all their children's computer files.